ehughsbaird/audio-metadata-tools/README.md

 The tool to "fix" filenames is not purely relevant to audio applications, that's just the reason that I created it.

+The tool to fix m3u playlsits has only been tested on music playlists exported from a music app on my phone with an identical directory structure on a computer.
+Beware of dragons if your usage does not match this.